kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Why Evaluation Exists

-Training performance lies.
+Training performance lies
-Models memorize patterns.
+Models memorize patterns
 Evaluation reveals truth

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.